 Is DOD developing doctrine and training programs for NCW sufficient to keep pace with rapid changes in technology?
 NCW enables the military to fight with smaller units, moving rapidly using "swarming tactics".
-While smaller size combat forces supports DOD concepts for NCW, several critics have argued that some of the soldiers taken prisoner during OIF may have been spared if DOD had fielded a larger force.104 Therefore, while NCW may enable swarming of smaller military units, it is not clear whether terrorists or other adversaries can use similar tactics even more effectively to counter some U.S. tactics.
-Does doctrine for NCW also stress civilian casualty prevention and protection, or does the goal of overwhelming force in minimum time overrule those policy choices?
-What are the changing requirements for finding and recruiting personnel who are qualified to operate high-technology NCW equipment?
-Finally, if terrorist groups become more local and smaller in size, will law-enforcement activities, coupled with good intelligence, displace military operations as a more effective pre-emptive strategy for the future, partly because it may be seen as less controversial?
+While smaller size combat forces supports DOD concepts for NCW, several critics have argued that some of the soldiers taken prisoner during OIF may have been spared if DOD had fielded a larger force.
+Therefore, while NCW may enable swarming of smaller military units, it is not clear whether terrorists or other adversaries can use similar tactics even more effectively to counter the U.S. tactics.